British jets strike Gaddafi home town

 "The attack that we launched on the bunker in Sirte last night was to make sure that there was no alternative command and control should the regime try to leave Tripoli."

-The Storm Shadow missile is a long-range weapon optimised for use against hardened targets such as bunkers and command and control centres.
+The Storm Shadow missile is a long-range weapon optimized for use against hardened targets such as bunkers and command and control centers.

 Rebel military spokesman Ahmed Bani Said he hoped the Sirte attacks would give heart to local opponents of Gaddafi.